How to Post a Bond

 To post a bond after District Court is closed, during a holiday or on the weekends, please do the following:

 - Bring a valid ID and the correct amount in cash or your credit card.
-Posting a bond after hours adds a $30 fee to the bond amount.
+A $30 fee is added to the bond amount.
 The Detention Center does not give change.

-- A sergeant or corporal will assist you with the paperwork needed for the bond.
+- A jail employee will assist you with the paperwork needed for the bond.

 Posting a Property Bond